How to Open a Bank Account for an LLC

 If you want to do business using an LLC, you will need to open a business bank account.
 Having a separate bank account for your LLC is required to protect your personal assets from business liabilities.
 Savvy entrepreneurs know they should never mix personal funds and accounts with company assets, so it’s important to know how to open a bank account for an LLC.

-The process for opening a business bank account for an LLC in the United States can differ depending on the bank you are using and even the branch you go to.
+The process for opening a business bank account can differ depending on which bank you are using and even the branch you go to.
 Non-US residents will also have to make some additional considerations when opening a bank account for an LLC.

 Here we cover how an LLC can open a bank account and what documents may be required.